jccrosby/smart-ai-adoption/slides.md

 - **Failed Pivot/Propagate:** Resulted in chaos, inconsistent usage, wasted resources and time, potential security and IP issues, no way to measure impact

 <!--
 So, that experiment was a failure, but not because of the tool.
-Because of the process or lack of process.
+Because of the process or really, lack of process.

-If we apply LEAP to what happened:
+If we look at it from the perspective of LEAP:

 - **Skipped Learn:**
   - Vague goal ("increase velocity")